Colorado Horseback Riding and Hiking

 Trip Info

 Maximum horseback rider weight: 240 pounds.
-We have rated this trip as 1, 2, or 3 because of the wide variety of options available every day.
-You might choose half-day horseback rides with afternoons spent reading a book by the river or getting a massage from the onsite massage therapist.
-You might ride a full day and then hike the entire next day.
-If you choose to do the overnight pack trip the trip is a 3 and you should be getting in some longer rides before your visit.
-The level of activity is up to you.
-For trips that are rated 2, participants should be walking regularly at a brisk pace 3 to 4 days a week for 35 - 45 minutes prior to trip beginning.
+We have rated this trip 1, 2, or 3 because of the wide variety of options available every day.
+The level of activity really is up to you.
+Choose half-day horseback rides with afternoons spent reading a book by the river or getting a massage from the onsite massage therapist.
+Ride a full day and then hike the entire next day.
+If you choose to do the overnight pack trip, the trip is a 3, and you should be getting in some longer rides before your visit.
+For trips that are rated 2, participants should be walking regularly at a brisk pace 3 to 4 days a week for 35 to 45 minutes prior to trip beginning.
 Rating: 1 [2] 3 4 5.

 While horseback riding is one of the main attractions of the trip, you are welcome to ride as much or as little as you want.
-You will be matched with a horse at the beginning of the week that is appropriate for your level of experience and different levels of riding will be offered.
-If ever you need a break from the saddle, miles of trails meander through the ranch, perfect for hiking and nature watching as well.
-On this trip you will have the opportunity to swim in the outdoor heated pool, try your hand at horseshoes and other fun camp games like pickleball and shuffleboard.
+At the beginning of the week, you will be matched with a horse appropriate for your level of experience.
+All different levels of riding will be available, so beginners to experts are welcome.
+If ever you need a break from the saddle, miles of trails meander through the ranch, perfect for hiking and peaceful nature walks.
+Choose to relax and swim in the outdoor heated pool, try your hand at horseshoes and other fun camp games like pickleball and shuffleboard, and remind yourself what it feels like to be a kid again.

-Lodging at the ranch consists of charming western cabins and historic guest houses, with a mix of private and shared bedrooms and bathrooms.
+Lodging at the ranch consists of a mix of charming western cabins and historic guest houses, with both private and shared bedrooms and bathrooms.
 You can see photos and details described here.
 There are two tiers of single supplements available.
-8 spots in side by side cabins for $495 each.
-Side by side cabins consist of two distinct dwellings, each with a queen bed, full bath with clawfoot tub, and a cozy front sitting room.
-Side by side cabins share a porch.
+8 spots in side-by-side cabins for $495 each.
+Side-by-side cabins consist of two distinct dwellings, each with a queen bed, full bath with clawfoot tub, and a cozy front sitting room.
+Side-by-side cabins share a porch.
 (Cowgirls coming together can request their porch-mates) 3 spots in fireside cabins for $695 each.
-Fireside cabins each consist of a large bedroom with a queen size bed and full bathroom and a spacious front sitting room with a fireplace, foldout sofa and private porch.
+Fireside cabins each consist of a large bedroom with a queen bed and full bathroom and a spacious front sitting room with a fireplace, foldout sofa and private porch.

 5 standard spots in the guest houses which offer private rooms, each with a queen bed, and a shared bathroom (3 - 4 people to a bathroom).